Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Methods

+Documents with $h(i) = -1$ (i.e., diagnosis strings left unclustered) or $i \notin I$ (no diagnosis string extracted) do not receive a weak label and are excluded from the weakly labelled training subset.

+Thus, among the documents in $I_c$, discharge letters whose extracted diagnosis strings belong to selected clusters are assigned a positive weak label, while the remaining clustered documents receive a negative weak label.

+This procedure is fully deterministic once the disease definitions are specified and does not depend on gold annotations.
+The only domain input required is the specification of disease-related keywords, which is substantially less demanding than document-level manual annotation.
+In practice, keyword definitions are specified in collaboration with clinicians, with attention to the terminology typically used in discharge letters for the disease of interest.
+This step does not require document-level review and is performed independently of gold labels.
+While the coverage of weak labels depends on the completeness of the keyword definitions, the cluster-level matching strategy reduces sensitivity to minor lexical variations.

-A keyword-based selection at this step is more straightforward and effective than applying keywords directly to the diagnosis strings extracted in Step 1.1.
-The original strings are often too heterogeneous, leading to false negatives due to varied terminology and false positives from irrelevant information (e.g., negations, past medical issues).
-Similarly, manually reviewing the original diagnosis strings is impractical due to their large number.
+A keyword-based selection at the cluster level is more robust than applying keywords directly to the raw diagnosis strings extracted in Step~1.1.
+Individual diagnosis strings are often heterogeneous, contain variable phrasing, and may include negations or references to past medical history.
+Direct keyword matching at the string level would therefore introduce a higher rate of false positives and false negatives.
+By contrast, clustering first aggregates semantically similar diagnoses, allowing keyword matching to operate on stabilized and semantically coherent cluster representations.
+Similarly, manually reviewing all extracted diagnosis strings would be impractical due to their large number.